Soham-More/latexgen/README.md

     \author{ee15btech00000}
     ```

+## Toggles

+These settings tell latexgen how to parse a (main) latex file.
+These are compulsory, and only take specific values

+1. **latex.toggles.format**: Changes the format latexgen assumes a file to
+have.
+It can be set to(these values must be quotes):

+    - **question-solution\[Default\]:** Seperate the file into a question or
+    a solution.
+    - **include-all-post-fi:** Include all the file content after \fi
+    without any regard to question or solution.
+This will not add this latex
+    file as a question or solution

+2. **latex.toggles.section**: Tells latexgen to group together sections
+defined in pdf.sections setting.

+    - **true:** Use the pdf.sections setting to group together same
+    sections.
+If no section is found it raises an exception.
+    - **false:** Do not group based on sections

 ## Conditions

 These settings define a list of macros that a file must contain to mark a latex file.